discobean/aws-secrets-editor/README.md

     	The version stage of the secret (optional)
 ```

-### Edit a secret
-To edit a secret, run the following command:
+To edit a secret, run the following command, save and exit the editor to update the secret:
 ```sh
 export AWS_PROFILE=some-profile
 export AWS_REGION=us-east-1